TNA Television Championship

-The TNA Television Championship was a professional wrestling championship owned by the promotion Total Nonstop Action Wrestling (TNA, now Impact Wrestling).
+The TNA Television Championship was a professional wrestling championship owned by the promotion Total Nonstop Action Wrestling (TNA, later Impact Wrestling, now TNA).
 It was introduced on the October 23, 2008 episode of TNA's television program TNA Impact! as the TNA Legends Championship.
 It was later known as the TNA Global Championship and the TNA King of the Mountain Championship.
 The title appeared in Global Force Wrestling (GFW), during a talent exchange partnership.

 As a professional wrestling championship, it was won via a planned ending to a match or awarded to a wrestler because of a storyline.
 All title changes occurred at TNA-promoted events.
 Reigns that occurred on TNA Impact!, or its later title Impact Wrestling, usually aired on tape delay.
 The first champion was Booker T. The final champion was Lashley, as the title was retired on August 12, 2016.
-There were a total of 25 reigns among 19 wrestlers.
+There were a total of 26 reigns among 20 wrestlers.

 History

 The title was introduced during a storyline that pitted The TNA Front Line against The Main Event Mafia.
 In the weeks leading up to the unveiling of the physical belt, Booker T carried around a steel briefcase.
-On the October 23, 2008, episode of Impact!, Booker T introduced the belt by removing it from the briefcase, announcing its name as the "TNA Legends Championship", and declaring himself the first champion.
+On the October 23, 2008, episode of Impact!, Booker T removed the belt from the briefcase, introducing it as the "TNA Legends Championship", and declaring himself the first champion.
 He went on to state that the championship was his and that he would defend it when he saw fit; this meant that the championship was unsanctioned by TNA in the storyline.

 On March 15, 2009, at TNA's Destination X pay-per-view (PPV) event, AJ Styles defeated Booker T to win the championship.
-Afterwards on the March 19, 2009, episode of Impact!, Styles was credited as becoming the first-ever TNA Grand Slam Champion, by winning the World Heavyweight (NWA or TNA), the World Tag Team (NWA or TNA), the TNA X Division Championship, and the Legends Championship.
+Afterwards on the March 19, 2009, episode of Impact!, Styles was credited as becoming the first TNA Grand Slam Champion, by winning the World Heavyweight (NWA or TNA), the World Tag Team (NWA or TNA), the TNA X Division Championship, and the Legends Championship.
 TNA Management Director Jim Cornette then announced that the TNA Legends Championship had become an official TNA sanctioned championship thanks to Styles defeating Booker T for it legally via the contract the two had signed to make the match official.